robmir22/pandas-challenge/README.md

 After analyzing data for an independent gaming company on their most recent fantasy game Heroes of Pymoli, we discovered the following trends on purchases:

-### Players perform in average 1.35 purchases, player with max number of purchases is 5.
+### Players perform in average 1.35 purchases but player with max number of purchases is 5.
 Increasing purchases per player to 2 can bring a +47% increase in revenue (+$1134.6).
 To achieve this we recommend to increase the number of unique items that: (1) can be worn out (drive repurchases) or (2) have a complementary item.